 The Independent Directors held one separate meeting without the attendance of the Non-Independent Directors and members of management.
-All the Independent directors were present at the meeting held on 12.03.2019.
+All the Independent directors were present at the meeting held on 12.03.2020.
 The following issues were discussed in detail:

 - i.
-Reviewed the performance of the Non Independent Directors and the Board as a whole - ii.
-Reviewed the performance of the Chairperson of the Company, taking into account the views of Executive and non-executive directors - iii.
-Assessed the quality, quantity and timeliness of flow of information between the Company Management and the Board that is necessary for the Board to effectively and reasonably perform their duties a.
-Terms of Reference
+Reviewed the Performance of the Non Independent Directors and the Board as a whole. - ii.
+Reviewed the Performance of the Chairperson of the Company, taking into account the views of Executive and non-executive directors. - iii.
+Assessed the Quality, quantity and timeliness of flow of information between the Company Management and the Board that is necessary for the Board to effectively and reasonably perform their duties.